Dr. Sharon A. Kerrick

 502.272.8040 • firstname.lastname@example.org

-Dr. Luthy is Professor of Marketing in the Department of Business Administration, a Wilson W. Wyatt Fellow, and two-time Fulbright Scholar alumnus.
+Dr. Luthy is Professor of Marketing in the Department of Business Administration and a Wilson W. Wyatt Fellow.
 He earned his Ph.D. and Bachelor’s Degrees in Business Administration from the University of Illinois at Urbana-Champaign and an MBA degree from the University of Iowa.
+Before joining Bellarmine, Dr. Luthy was on the faculty of Drake University in Des Moines, Iowa.
+He has also served on the business school faculty of Reykjavík University in Iceland and the Telfer School of Management at the University of Ottawa in Canada.
 Prior to his academic career he held positions in professional selling, bank regulation with the U.S. Treasury Department, and marketing and finance for Oscar Mayer Foods Corporation.
-Dr. Luthy has received national teaching awards for innovation and creativity in the classroom from the American Marketing Association and the Academy of Educational Leadership.
-Currently, Dr. Luthy serves on the Editorial Boards of the Journal of Marketing Education and Journal of Small Business Management.
-He also serves as a business administration specialist reviewer for the Council for International Exchange of Scholars and been on the Editorial Boards of the Academy of Marketing Studies Journal and Industrial Marketing Management.
-His research interests include marketing management, small business operations, and business education.
-Over 130 of his works have been published in a wide variety of refereed business journals, national and regional conference proceedings, textbooks, pedagogical volumes, and newspapers.
+Dr. Luthy is a national award winning teacher and has twice been named a Fulbright Scholar.
+Currently, Dr. Luthy serves on the Editorial Board of the Journal of Marketing Education.
+He has also served as a business administration specialist reviewer for the Council for International Exchange of Scholars and been on the Editorial Boards of the Academy of Marketing Studies Journal, Journal of Small Business Management, and Industrial Marketing Management.
+His research interests include marketing management, small business operations, business education, and deception.
+Over 140 of his works have been published in a wide variety of refereed business journals, national and regional conference proceedings, textbooks, pedagogical volumes, and newspapers.

 Dr. Michael D. Mattei